sebastianspicker/otherlight/docs/params.md

 ## Dynamics: N-body (Velocity-Verlet)

+These fields configure the compatibility kernel.
+The strict V4 `scientific-browser` validation profile rejects an enabled N-body request.
+Interactive V4 may retain the configuration but does not execute that integrator and marks it unavailable/not run.
+A bounded scientific propagation must use a capability-confirmed V5 backend and satisfy its input/execution contract.

 | UI ID            | SystemParams path                  | Unit      | Meaning                   |
 | ---------------- | ---------------------------------- | --------- | ------------------------- |
 | `nbodyEnabled`   | `dynamics.nbodyPlanetMoon.enabled` | -         | Toggle                    |